-MSE works on Windows 7, Windows Vista and Windows XP, however, your PC must run genuine Windows to install Microsoft Security Essentials.
-Beware of rogue/scam offerings.
-MSE can be downloaded from the Microsoft Safety & Security Center.
+MSE works on Windows 7, Windows Vista and Windows XP*.
+However, your PC must run genuine Windows to install Microsoft Security Essentials.
+Beware of rogue/scam offerings and only download Microsoft Security Essentials from the Microsoft Safety & Security Center.

 Definition updates for MSE are obtained automatically through the program or downloaded directly from the Microsoft Malware Protection Center (MMPC) Portal.
 You may also be offered updates through Windows Update.

 Note: *With Windows XP having reached "end of life" on April 8, 2014, Microsoft has stopped providing Microsoft Security Essentials for download for that operating system.
 Definitions will continue to be available for Windows XP until July 15, 2015.
 See Microsoft antimalware support for Windows XP.

 Windows Defender (Windows 8)Adding to the confusion between the anti-spyware program named Windows Defender and the boot-scan software Windows Defender Offline, is Windows Defender installed on Windows 8.
 In addition to including all of the same features as Microsoft Security Essentials, Windows Defender on Windows 8 will interface with Windows secured boot, a new Window 8 protection feature.

 On a PC that supports UEFI-based Secure Boot, Windows secured boot will help ensure that all firmware and firmware updates are secure.
 By loading only properly signed and validated code in the boot path, the entire Windows boot path up to the anti-malware driver will be checked to ensure that it has not been tampered with.